a-tk/lwefd/Proposal.md

 The managers could then use this dashboard to gain a quick view of how there codebase is doing, and whether or not there needs to be action items.

-Such a system will need to track each component&#39s notifications, and update its web front-end with information based on the notification.
+Such a system will need to track each component's notifications, and update its web front-end with information based on the notification.
 The project will then need to understand notifications from Jenkins and Travis CI, or support a general notification packet, which plugins could be written for Travis CI and Jenkins.
 A general notification